Understanding Tax Consequences of Mutual FundsOctober 8, 2019

 - Investors concerned about tax exposure might want to consider investing in tax-efficient equity funds.
 Such funds typically are managed with an eye toward limiting capital gain distributions, when possible, by keeping holdings turnover low and harvesting losses to offset realized gains.

 - While tax considerations may play an important role in investment decisions, T. Rowe Price financial planners strongly encourage investors to focus primarily on their long-term financial goals.
 Making investment decisions based solely on tax considerations could result in expensive mistakes that reduce overall returns.

-All investors want to see their investments grow in value.
-At the same time, mutual fund shareholders—equity fund shareholders in particular—face potential tax consequences toward the end of each year.
+Towards the end of each year, mutual fund shareholders—equity fund shareholders in particular—face potential tax consequences.
 That’s because mutual funds must distribute any dividends and net realized capital gains earned on their holdings over the prior 12 months.
 For investors with taxable accounts, these distributions are taxable income, even if the money is reinvested in additional fund shares and they have not sold any shares.

 Investors in tax-advantaged accounts such as individual retirement arrangements (IRAs), 401(k) accounts, and other tax-deferred savings plans do not pay taxes on dividends and capital gain distributions in the year they are received, as long as the money remains in the account and no withdrawals are made.

 Dividend distributions reflect the dividend and/or interest income earned on the securities held by the fund.1 Net capital gain distributions reflect gains from the fund’s sale of securities after deducting any realized losses, including net losses carried over from previous years.

 Capital gains from sales of securities held by the fund for one year or less are considered short-term gains and are taxed at the same rates applied to ordinary income.
 Gains on sales of securities held for more than one year are taxed at the lower capital gains rates.